-Essay by Jeannette Encinias
+Begin Again by Jeannette Encinias

 Turning.
 Healing.
 Renewing itself.
-Until one day, a photograph of something or someone very dear, long gone, visits your mind and you bow your head with appreciation.
+Until one day, a photograph of someone very dear, long gone, visits your mind and you bow your head with appreciation.

 Meanwhile, take your pain to the sea and your trouble to the mountain.
 Leave it there and walk home clean.
 When failure knocks and rattles and quakes, let it.
 Watch it make a fresh canvas of you.
-Failure, that great teacher, is kinder if you thank her as you are getting up off the floor.
-She knows something that you don’t know: that she is usually the last face you will see before breaking through.
+Failure, the great teacher, is kinder if you thank her as you are getting up off the floor.
+She knows something that you don’t know: she is usually the last face you will see before breaking through.
 Such a little light in the crack of the door.

 But today, if you are wading through the waters of loss or confusion: begin again.
 Open the avocado.
 Draw the bath.
 Gather the books.
 Play your favorite album.
 Write.
 Create art.
 Open your arms.
 Move your legs.
 Lovely, little blessings.
 Whispering to life that you won’t give up.